seenons/seenons-be-assignment/README.md

 - Implement a Database Provider.
 - Implement caching strategy.
 - Can you apply a better design pattern for the overall registration and data modeling?
-- Show us your understanding of Domain Driven Design and Loose Coupling?
+- Can you show us your understanding of Domain Driven Design and Loose Coupling?
 - Can you spot opportunities for a `read-model`?

 ## Disclaimer